-Lyman: Russian strikes kill three in eastern Ukraine
+Ukraine war: Three elderly people killed in Russian shelling, say officials

 Three people have been killed in Russian artillery fire near the eastern Ukrainian city of Lyman, Ukrainian authorities say.

-Two people were also wounded in the strikes which hit the villages of Torkse and Zakitne.
+Two people were also wounded in the strikes which hit the villages of Torske and Zakitne.

+The three who reportedly died - two women and a man aged 63 to 88 - were sitting on a bench in Torske when shelling hit, officials said.

 The area is close to the front line and regularly comes under attack.